appcket/appcket-docs/README.md

-# Website
+# Appcket Documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is the documentation site for the [Appcket full stack starter kit](https://github.com/appcket/appcket-org).
+It is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation